mark-hobbs/mark-hobbs.github.io/_posts/2025-04-15-model-deployment.md

 ## Deploying in a production environment

 To take the microservice from running locally to production-ready deployment...

+... expose the service to allow users to call the `/predict` endpoint.

 - Cloud platforms (AWS, Google Cloud, Azure)
 - Container services (Docker, Kubernetes)